What Should I Ask My Travel Nursing Recruiter?

 Discuss how the pay package will be broken down.
 Does the travel nursing agency give an estimated pay package before or after you are submitted for a position?
 Ask to see real examples of pay packages in your specialty.

 An agency will either secure your housing for you or offer you a housing stipend.
 Ask them how each process works and determine your preference.
+(Related: How to avoid travel nursing housing horrors)

 Find out if you will have guaranteed hours in your contracts.
 This may be determined by the facility.
 Find out what happens if you are called off.
 Will you still receive your full housing stipend or will it be pro-rated?
 What happens if a facility cancels a contract?
+(Related: Everything you need to know about guaranteed hours)

 There may come a time when you are feel uncertain or unsafe about a clinical situation.
 Perhaps the work load is unsafe or you feel your license is at risk.
 Does the travel nursing agency offer a clinical liaison who can speak to you about your concerns?